kbittneruncc/megr2157-portfolio/docs/assignments/A05/index.md

 ![Feature A stress free-body diagram](feature-a-stress-fbd.png)

 Figure 1.
-Feature A modeled as a cantilever with a uniformly distributed strap load.
-The diagram identifies the exposed length, applied load, support force, and reaction moment.
+FBD of feature A according to stress calculations

 ![Feature A stress algebraic solution](feature-a-stress-algebraic.png)

 Figure 2.
-Derivation of the minimum solid-cylinder diameter using bending stress and the allowable stress for A36 steel.
+Algebraic solutions for stress equations of feature A.

 ![Feature A stress numerical solution](feature-a-stress-numerical.png)

 Figure 3.
-Numerical calculation of Feature A’s minimum diameter and verification of the selected 0.8125-inch basic diameter.
+Numerical calculation of stress equations of feature A.

 The minimum diameter is 0.79859 in.
 A basic diameter of 0.8125 in was selected.